 This post is also available in: Svenska

 When your child has reached this developmental stage, higher demands are temporarily placed on you as a parent.
-You may feel like bursting.
+You may feel like breaking down or bursting!
 But try to not have as many, nor as long, outbursts as your child.
 And especially not at the child.
 If you manage to lure the child into eating food, getting to preschool and getting the child to sleep for a reasonable amount of time, despite the tantrums, you should applaud yourself.

 So start with yourself, make sure you have the strength.
-Just like you would – eat properly, go to bed in the evenings, exercise and make sure you meet friends occasionally.
-If you are very tired when you pick up your two-year-old from kindergarten, take a break at a café.
-Have a coffee and a banana, or bun, or smoothie and unwind for 20 minutes before going to preschool.
+Just like you would normally – eat properly, go to bed in the evenings, exercise and make sure you meet friends occasionally.
+If you are very tired when you pick up your two-year-old from kindergarten, take a break at a café, have a coffee and a banana, or bun, or smoothie, and unwind for 20 minutes before going to preschool.
 If you do not have time, have a snack on the commuter train.